How to Develop an Entrepreneurial Mindset, Habits, and Qualities

 “I haven’t failed.
 I’ve just found 10,000 ways that won’t work.”

 Entrepreneurs generally don't achieve success on the first try.
 So they try again .. and then try again.
-They're resilient and persistent.
+This is because entrepreneurs are resilient and persistent.

-You got two people on your first webinar?
+Did you get two people on your first webinar?
 Great!
 What questions did they ask?
 What attracted them to your webinar?
-Use that information to tweak your advertising to attract more the next time.
+Then, use that information to tweak your advertising to attract more the next time.
+Resilience and persistence are essential entrepreneurial habits.

 It can be hard to “pull the plug” on a project, product, or even someone you’ve hired to help.
-When you begin to suspect the outcome you hope for isn’t going to happen, evaluate and make the decision.
+When you begin to suspect the hoped-for outcome isn’t going to happen, evaluate and make the decision.
 Don’t waste your time and energy.

 Learn to Delegate to Others:

 Successful entrepreneurs don't try to do everything themselves.
-It is not possible to do everything that needs to be done when you are a business owner.
+It is impossible to do everything that needs to be done when you are a business owner.
 That is not a question or up for debate.
 You cannot do it all.

-Learn to reach out for help and designate tasks to those who are best equipped to do them.
+Learn to reach out for help and designate tasks to team members or VAs best equipped to do them.

 Never Stop Learning:

 Entrepreneurs love to learn.
-They have a hunger for knowledge.
-They explore new ways of thinking and they embrace change.
+Successful entrepreneurs hunger for knowledge.
+They explore new ways of thinking, and they embrace change.

-Learning and exploring new ideas and concepts is different than chasing the new shiny object that appears and distracts you from your business.
+Learning and exploring new ideas and concepts is different than chasing the latest shiny object that appears and distracts you from your business.

-Learning is intentional.
-Entrepreneurs plan their reading and the topic of the podcasts they listen to coincide with what is happening in their business.
+Develop the entrepreneurial habit of intentional learning.
+For instance, entrepreneurs select books from their reading list and topics of the podcast episodes they consume to coincide with what is happening in their business.

 And successful entrepreneurs keep a list of books they want to read, concepts they want to learn, and people they want to learn from.